FAQ coronacrisis: tips

 Fixed Costs Allowance (TVL)

 The allowance is for SME entrepreneurs and self-employed people who lose a lot of turnover due to the corona crisis and therefore experience problems with paying their fixed costs.
-Entrepreneurs who were eligible for the TOGS scheme can also use the TVL.
-The affected sectors are on the list of established SBI codes.
-SBI stands for Standard Business Classification and the code indicates what the main activity of a company is.
-You can find a list of established codes on the website of the Netherlands Enterprise Agency (RVO).
-You can look up your code in the search tool by entering your Chamber of Commerce number.
-This includes companies in catering, recreation, events, stand builders, fairgrounds, stages and theaters.
 How much you receive depends on the revenue loss and your industry.
-The maximum amount per company per three months is € 90,000 euros.
-The scheme will be extended three times for three months up to and including June 30, 2021 and gradually phased out during that period, so that entrepreneurs have time and space to adapt.
-Update: from the fourth quarter of 2020, the TVL will be open to all sectors!
+The maximum amount per company per three months is € 330,000 euros.
+The scheme will be extended three times for three months up to and including June 30, 2021.

 You can apply for, among other things, a ‘special deferment of payment’ (bijzonder uitstel van betaling).
 This is possible for all assessments, therefore also for the turnover tax (VAT), income tax, corporation tax and wage tax and national insurance contributions.
 You submit an application for this payment extension in writing and send this by post to the Tax and Customs Administration.
 It is also possible to submit the application digitally.
 You can receive a three-month deferment of payment with this.